Demystifying HIV: Answers to FAQs on Prevention, Testing & Support

 Where can I go for help?

 Supporting your friends and family who are at risk or living with HIV is the best way to be an ally.
-Being there when they need to talk or just telling them you’ll be there for them is a great start.
-You can visit our What Can I Do? page for more resources.
+Being there when they need to talk or just telling them you are there for them is a great start.
+You can visit our What Can I Do? page for more ideas and resources.

 What’s the difference between an ally and an advocate?